Celebrating the Autumnal Equinox

 Here are ways that you can celebrate the Equinox:

-1. Take the time, if possible, to find out and pause to notice the actual moment of the Autumnal Equinox, when the sun has crossed the celestial equator from north to south, ushering in the season of fall in the Northern Hemisphere and spring in the Southern Hemisphere.
+Take the time, if possible, to find out and pause to notice the actual moment of the Autumnal Equinox, when the sun has crossed the celestial equator from north to south, ushering in the season of fall in the Northern Hemisphere and spring in the Southern Hemisphere.
+Take the time to notice how the sun is now rising due east in its travel from rising in the more northern sky to rising more in the south.
+The simple act of paying attention to where the sun is rising and setting at this time of year can bring a sense of peace as we ground ourselves in the regularity of Nature's patterns and cycles.